-Between 1966 and 1985 was the birth, development, and facilitating of the Global Women’s Forum (GWF) in xx nations around the world.
+Between 1966 and 1985 was the birth, development, and facilitating of the Global Women’s Forum (GWF) around the world.
 Priscilla Wilson tells about the initial ‘seed idea’ of creating a women’s course and writes the “The Journey of the New Women” that summarizes the development and role of the New Womens Forum – Sarah Booher (aka Caufield), Kitty Cole, Nicki Dresslar, Betty Hill, Marian Lies, Georgianna McBurney, Mary Warren Moffett, Betty Pesek, LaVerne Phillips, Kay Slattery, Priscilla Wilson and Anne Wood – women responsible for the development of a 44-hour New Women’s Seminar that later became a one-day GWF.
 In 2006 many of these women met at Kitty Cole’s home and created this document.

-Two events occasioned Mary Warren Moffett being inspired to help expand the GWF program:
+Two events occasioned expanding the GWF program: